 If banks want to retain their top employees and avoid the costs that ensue from voluntary resignations, Quinlan & Associates recommended a range of options:

-Geoffrey Chaumatte, as a Chief of Staff at BNP Paribas, has already included innovation and automation in his retention strategy.
+Geoffrey Chaumatte, as a Chief of Staff at a Major European Bank, has already included innovation and automation in his retention strategy.
 “Significant changes are ongoing in the banking industry to modernise the way we work,” he said.
 He insists on the importance of using productive tools and spreading an innovative spirit firmwide.
 “I believe that efficiency can be an HR tool,” he said.
 “Our strategy rests partly on the automation of low value-added tasks.
 We can easily optimise and automate time-consuming processes; for example, through well-thought Excel spreadsheet, organised mailboxes or innovative tools such as UpSlide or Tableau.”

-The objective for BNP Paribas is to free junior bankers from low-value tasks to enable them to refocus on impactful and higher value-added topics.
+The objective for our company (a major European bank) is to free junior bankers from low-value tasks to enable them to refocus on impactful and higher value-added topics.

 Many top banks are now taking steps to keep junior staff happy.
 They are promoting analysts more quickly, providing more training, and encouraging job rotation programs:

 – Credit Suisse now gives bankers Friday nights off;